zackn9ne/phone/README.md

 # phone

-Shellscript to open Google voice in chrome
+Shellscript/OSX App(let) to open Google voice in chrome

 1. Clone or download this repo
 2. run `./setup.sh`